Statistical Computing

 Alistair Sinclair

-algorithms, applied probability, statistics, random walks, Markov chains, computational applications of randomness, Markov chain Monte Carlo, statistical physics, combinatorial optimization
+algorithms, applied probability, random walks, Markov chains, computational applications of randomness, Markov chain Monte Carlo, statistical physics, combinatorial optimization, nonlinear dynamical systems

 photo of P.B.
 Stark

-uncertainty quantification and inference, inverse problems, nonparametrics, risk assessment, earthquake prediction, election auditing, geomagnetism, cosmology, litigation, food/nutrition
+uncertainty quantification and inference, inverse problems, nonparametrics, risk assessment, elections, geophysics, astrophysics, cosmology, litigation, health

 Bern Sturmfels